Simplicial cochain algebras for diffeological spaces

-Observe that ${S^D_n(X)}_\text{sub} = \mathsf{Diff}(\Delta_\text{sub}^n, X)$.
-Then we can prove the excision axiom by applying the barycentric subdivision argument.
+see Remark \ref{rem:CDC} for a discussion of when the composite of the maps in (4.1) is bijective.
+Then we can prove the excision axiom by applying a barycentric subdivision argument.
 Indeed, the subdivision map $Sd : {S^D_n(X)}_\text{sub} \to {S^D_n(X)}_\text{sub}$ is defined by restricting the usual one for the singular chain complex, which is chain homotopic to the identity.
-It turns out that the relative homology $H_*^D(X, A)$ satisfies the excision axiom for the $D$-topology; that is, the inclusion $i : (X-U, A-U) \to (X, U)$ induces an isomorphism on the relative homology if the closure of $U$ is contained in the interior of $A$ with respect to the $D$-topology of $X$; see \cite[IV, Section 17]{B} for example.
-Thus we also see that the (co)homology of $S^D_\bullet(X)_{\text{sub}}$ has the Mayer-Vietoris exact sequence.
+It turns out that the relative homology $H_*^D(X, A)$ satisfies the excision axiom for the $D$-topology; that is, the inclusion $i : (X-U, A-U) \to (X, U)$ induces an isomorphism on the relative homology if the closure of $U$ is contained in the interior of $A$ with respect to the $D$-topology of $X$; see \cite[IV, Section 17]{B} for details.
+Thus we have the Mayer--Vietoris exact sequences for the homology and cohomology of $S^D_\bullet(X)_{\text{sub}}$.

-More observations concerning cochain complexes in the diagram in Theorem \ref{thm:main} are given.
+In order to prove Theorem \ref{thm:main}, more observations concerning the cochain complexes in the theorem are now given.